 - 1. Purpose.
 Evaluations serve to promote, maintain, and enhance excellence in job performance and are also used by the College as an aid in making various personnel decisions.
 To these ends, each College shall conduct written evaluations on each bargaining unit member at least once a year.
 Each evaluation shall be based on applicable evaluation criteria that shall be related to the skills, abilities, knowledge, performance, and other factors relevant to the employee's position and any goals established by the supervisor the preceding year.
 Evaluations are not to be used for disciplinary purposes. - 2.
 Procedure.
 Annual evaluations shall normally be conducted between March 15 and June 30 of each year.
 The period for which performance is being evaluated is defined as the period since the date of the prior annual evaluation.
 This shall not preclude evaluative commentary on preceding evaluations.
 Informal follow-up consultations during the year are encouraged. - a.
-The evaluation will be done on a form developed in accordance with Section 3. and a copy of the form will be given to each employee in January of each year. - b.
+The evaluation will be done on a form initially developed by the committee created in the original provisions of Section 3 and a copy of the form will be given to each employee in January of each year by the Human Resources Office, however named. - b.
 The employee will use the form to evaluate her/his own performance, including how she or he has met any performance goals that may have been set previously by the supervisor.
 The employee will give this self-evaluation to her/his supervisor by a date specified by the supervisor but no earlier than March 15 and no later than May 31.
 If the employee fails to submit the self-evaluation, the supervisor will proceed with her/his assessment of the employee's performance. - c.
 The supervisor, or other College designee, will then write an evaluation of the employee's performance.
 The employee will be evaluated by measuring her or his performance over the preceding year against the position responsibilities delineated in the position description.
+All position descriptions (as described in Article 14) must be available online via the Vermont State Colleges website.
 The evaluation may also consider progress towards meeting any performance goals that may have been set previously by the supervisor. - d.
 If VSC employees other than the evaluator oversee any of the employee's duties, the evaluator may get input from those people as to the employee's performance in the relevant area(s).
 The supervisor may also consider any signed commentary by students and/or peers concerning the employee's performance.